CodeNarc/CodeNarc/codenarc-rules-unnecessary.md

 ```

 Known limitations:
- - Will not flag a semicolon on a field declaration with no initial value specified when running on Groovy 3.x.
+ - Will not flag a semicolon on a field declaration with no initial value specified when running on Groovy 4.x or earlier.

 ## UnnecessarySetter Rule